Skip to Content

 Ripe, not overly ripe, mangos work best, and here’s how to find them!

-• LOOK – Color is more of an indicator of the type of mango and has less to do with ripeness.
+• Look – Color is more of an indicator of the type of mango and has less to do with ripeness.
 Instead, look for a more rounded shape.

-• TOUCH – The outside of the mango should feel soft but not mushy.
+• Touch – The outside of the mango should feel soft but not mushy.

-• SMELL – A ripe mango will have a fruity aroma near the stem.
+• Smell – A ripe mango will have a fruity aroma near the stem.

-If you don’t have access to ripe mangos, leave unripened mangos on the countertop at room temperature; they will take a few days to ripen.
+If you don’t have access to ripe mangos, leave unripened mangos on the countertop at room temperature.
+They will take a few days to ripen.

 • Freeze – Make more than you need and freeze it for a quick snack.
+We love doing this in the summertime.
 Transfer it to a freezer-safe container or bag.
-When you’re ready for a drink, thaw it on the counter for 2-3 hours before use.
+Indian mango lassi will keep for 3 months.

-• Repurpose – Make mango lassi popsicles or milkshakes!
+• Repurpose Make mango lassi popsicles or milkshakes!

-Mango Lassi
+Indian Mango Lassi

 Tressa Jamil

-5 from 1 vote
+5 from 3 votes

-Prep Time 10 mins
+Prep Time 10 minutes

-Total Time 10 mins
+Total Time 10 minutes

 Course Drinks